 A useful tip to ensure that regular meetings with your supervisors proceed, is to take the lead early on in your candidature for scheduling a regular timetable of meetings.

-For additional information refer to the Higher Degree Research Supervision Policy.
+For additional information refer to the Higher Degree Research Supervision Policy and Section 9 of the Higher Degree Research Regulations.

 Changing Relationship with Supervisors